datakind/student-success-tool/pipelines/inference/pdp_inference/workflow_asset_bundle/README.md

     Note: "dev" is the default target, so the `--target dev` parameter is optional here.

     This deploys a single pipeline called `[dev yourname] github_sourced_pdp_inference_pipeline` to your workspace.
-    You can find that job by opening your workpace and clicking on **Workflows**.
+    You can find that job by opening your workspace and clicking **Workflows**.